matthieugomez/EconPDEs.jl/docs/src/solver.md

 The size of `Δ` controls how aggressive the step is.
 Small `Δ` makes the equation close to ``y_{n+1} = y_n``, so the step is cautious but progress is slow.
-Large `Δ` makes the time-step term negligible; in nonlinear problems, the step approaches a direct Newton solve of ``F(y) = 0``.
+Large `Δ` makes the time-step term negligible; in nonlinear problems, the step approaches the stationary residual ``F(y) = 0``.
 The outer continuation loop in step 3 starts cautiously and adapts:

 1. Starting from the guess, solve one implicit step of size `Δ`.
 2. If the inner solve converges, accept the step; grow `Δ` when the residual falls, and shrink it when the residual rises.